 Sometimes this extra explanation will help you understand why certain things are essential and relate to other concepts.

 14) Use what works for you

-If you find that memorizing terms and definitions does not work for you, try to understand the meaning of words based on their context.
+If you find memorizing terms and definitions does not work for you, try to understand the meaning of words based on their context.
 When learning vocabulary, use flashcards or make up your games.

 For example, put a bunch of definitions on one side and the word on the other, then test yourself by choosing which description goes with that word.

 15) Test yourself!

 See how much information you can recall and explain the material in your own words.
 This will help you see the difference between what you understand and what you still need to review.

 16) Try a Group Study

 Some people study better when alone, while others need more distractions to pay attention to.

 If your mind wanders every time you review notes on your own, it may be time to get a group of friends or classmates together so you can study in a more collaborative environment.